 Students Completing in the Summer or Winter

 If you are completing your program during the summer or winter, you must enroll in at least one in-person or hybrid class during your final term.
-For example, if you complete your degree during summer session II, you must register for at least one unit of in-person or hybrid coursework during summer II.
+For example, if you complete your degree during 5 Week II Summer, you must register for at least one unit of in-person or hybrid coursework during 5 Week II Summer.
 If you cannot enroll for in-person or hybrid units during your final term due to class availability, you must come to International Student Services (ISS) to meet with an international student advisor before your final term begins.

 Students Beginning in the Summer

 If you begin your program in the summer, you must enroll and remain enrolled, in 6 in-person or hybrid units during the summer.
 The units must follow the rules below:

 At least 3 units must be in the session that starts on June 3